scandukuri/scandukuri.github.io/cv.md

 </div> -->

 <div>
-I design and develop <b><span class="cv-vis">interactive interfaces</span></b> to help people <b><span class="cv-ai">understand machine learning</span></b> models and data-driven systems.
-Besides building tools, I also create data visualizations and write interactive articles to simply communicate complex ideas.
+I design and develop <b><span class="cv-vis">experiments and methods</span></b> to investigate how <b><span class="cv-ai">AI systems</span></b> can become better reasoners and help solve human problems.
+I also build out these AI systems and find ways to evaluate their potential impact on human experiences.
 </div>

 <div class="cv-spacer"></div>

 <div>
-I have collaborated with researchers, designers, developers, and artists while working at Apple, Microsoft Research, NASA Jet Propulsion Lab, and Pacific Northwest National Lab.
+I have collaborated with researchers, product owners, engineers, and external clients and stakeholders while working at Stanford University, Capital One, and Dataherald.
 </div>

 <div class="cv-spacer"></div>